jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/virtual-network.md

 [6.
 Implementation](#6-implementation)

 ## Overview
-One of the most common requirement when will be change our infrastructure to the cloud, it's configure a virtual network to allows connections between components and orchestrate these connections by rules.
+One of the most common requirement when we want to change our infrastructure to the cloud, is to configure a virtual network to allow connections between components and orchestrate these connections by rules.

-All cloud providers has these components, with similar names.
+All cloud providers have these components, with similar names.
 This tutorial will provide the following components:
 - Network Security Group
 - Virtual Network